 Wolfgang: Yes, Mr. President, talk with your advisors, but I think we already know that you will make the right decision.
 If you do not make the right decision, do not be surprised if the existing elements of the Sinclair Group of Companies, currently operating on French soil, such as our shipbuilding contract, cease their operations.
 My companies can pack their bags, as we saw the light with the pension deal, but I digress.

 Chapter 4—To Miquelon? (the night of the fire)

 “He always had a fascination with obscure geographic entities, countries, enclaves, and disconnected societies, such as Seychelles, Vanuatu, and Tonga.
 ‘How do these entities work?’ he would ask friends in government.
 ‘Can they truly be self-sufficient?’
 ‘What is the critical mass for a functioning society?’
 ‘What impact does isolation have on self-actualization and state building?’”

 The Unauthorized Biography of Wolfgang Vinzent Sinclair, by Claude Ducharme.

-Earlier in the evening, the day of the fire, Jacques had walked home from work with dried sweat caking his body, and sawdust in his nostrils.
+Earlier in the evening, the day of the fire, Jacques had walked home from work with dried sweat caking his body and sawdust in his nostrils.
 It wasn’t a particularly hard day; rather, it was a typical day at the Saint Pierre carpentry shop.
-He kissed his petite wife, Estelle, who happily presented him a tourtière meat pie meal she had been working on for the better half of the afternoon.
-The meal contents were a mixture of wild game Jacques had captured the previous season.
+He kissed his petite wife, Estelle, who happily presented him a tourtière meal she had been working on for the better half of the afternoon.
+The pie was filled with a mixture of wild game Jacques had captured the previous season.